 In the High Country and across North Carolina, flu cases are declining.
 As a result, mandatory visitation restrictions will transition to voluntary visitation restrictions, effective Monday, March 12, 2018.

-Appalachian Regional Healthcare System is limiting visitation at Watauga Medical Center, Cannon Memorial Hospital and The Foley Center as a result of the continued increase in flu and influenza-like illnesses.
+Appalachian Regional Healthcare System is asking people under age 12 and people who are sick or have been exposed to respiratory illness to refrain from visiting friends or family at Watauga Medical Center, Cannon Memorial Hospital and The Foley Center as a result of the continued increase in flu and influenza-like illnesses.